Determining skew left braces of size np: Skew braces of size

-Taking into account the description given in terms of orbits, using the Burnside lemma we can give formulas for the number of different braces of size $np$ in terms of the number of braces of size $n$.
+Taking into account the description given in terms of orbits, we can use the orbit-counting to give formulas for the number of skew braces of size $np$ in terms of the number of skew braces of size $n$.